JanHerca/urantiapedia/output/wikijs/en/article/Paula_Thompson_et_al/An_Amazing_Event_is_Coming_for_UB_Readers.md

 In _The Urantia Book_, three o'clock is a significant time.

 > It was just before **three o'clock** [emphasis added] when Jesus, with a loud voice, cried out, “It is finished!
 Father, into your hands I commend my spirit.”
-And when he had thus spoken, he bowed his head and gave up the life struggle. ([UB 187:5.5](/en/The_Urantia_Book/187#p5_5))
+And when he had thus spoken, he bowed his head and gave up the life struggle. (<a id="a83_240"></a>[UB 187:5.5](/en/The_Urantia_Book/187#p5_5))

 >The day and a half that Jesus' mortal body lay in the tomb of Joseph, the period between his death on the cross and his resurrection, is a chapter in the earth career of Michael which is little known to us.
 We can narrate the burial of the Son of Man and put in this record the events associated with his resurrection, but we cannot supply much information of an authentic nature about what really transpired during this epoch of about thirty-six hours, **from three o'clock Friday afternoon to three o'clock Sunday morning** [emphasis added].
-This period in the Master's career began shortly before he was taken down from the cross by the Roman soldiers. ([UB 188:0.1](/en/The_Urantia_Book/188#p0_1))
+This period in the Master's career began shortly before he was taken down from the cross by the Roman soldiers. (<a id="a85_658"></a>[UB 188:0.1](/en/The_Urantia_Book/188#p0_1))

 ## Why Now?

-The crossing of the two eclipses can be seen as truly symbolic of where the world stands now, “quivering on the very brink of one of its most amazing and enthralling epochs of social readjustment, moral quickening, and spiritual enlightenment” ([UB 195:9.2](/en/The_Urantia_Book/195#p9_2)) and at the _crossroads_ of advancement or regression.
+The crossing of the two eclipses can be seen as truly symbolic of where the world stands now, “quivering on the very brink of one of its most amazing and enthralling epochs of social readjustment, moral quickening, and spiritual enlightenment” (<a id="a89_245"></a>[UB 195:9.2](/en/The_Urantia_Book/195#p9_2)) and at the _crossroads_ of advancement or regression.

 <figure id="Figure_2" class="image urantiapedia image-style-align-right">
 <img src="/image/article/Paula_Thompson_et_al/23.jpg">